- Winter Weather Advisory issued January 15 at 3:18AM CST until January 15 at 6:00AM CST by NWS

 commute.
 Additional snow accumulations of up to one inch are

 expected.
-Expect wind chills to range from 5 above zero to 20
+Expect wind chills to range from 5 below zero to 20

-* WHERE...Portions of central, east central, northeast and
+* WHERE...Portions of east central Kansas and central and west

-* WHEN...For the Winter Weather Advisory, until noon CST today.
+* WHEN...For the Winter Weather Advisory, until 6 AM CST early

-For the Wind Chill Advisory, from 6 PM this evening to noon
+this morning.
+For the Wind Chill Advisory, from 6 PM this

 * ADDITIONAL DETAILS...Be prepared for reduced visibilities at